Arrow Slocan is a hikers paradise, even for those with small adventurers in tow. Read on to find a hike the whole family will enjoy.

 2. Shortest Hike with a View

 Vicky’s View is an easy to access and spectacular viewpoint close to town.
 Vicky’s View is reached via the Kuskanax Mountain Road.
-A short walk through the forest is rewarded with awesome views of Nakusp, Monashee and Valhalla Ranges, as well as Upper Arrow lake.
+A short hike through the forest is rewarded with awesome views of Nakusp, Monashee and Valhalla Ranges, as well as Upper Arrow lake.

 3. Easiest to Find Old Growth Trees

 Cedar Grove Trail is a gentle half kilometer loop through a stand of majestic old growth Western Red Cedar trees.
-The walk is conveniently located just past the Nakusp Hot Springs – take a dip and a stroll all in one day.
+The hike is conveniently located just past the Nakusp Hot Springs – take a dip and a stroll all in one day.

 4. Most Impressive Trail Architecture